techgonia-devjio/php-contenv/v2/docs/docs/getting-started.md

 What happens:
 - Docky merges the selected stubs into an in-memory YAML.
-- It detects $DOCKY_REPLACE_* tokens and asks for values.
+- It detects $DOCKY_REPLACEABLE_* tokens and asks for values.
-- Answers are saved to .docky.answers.yml in your project.
+- Answers are saved to .docker-snippets/.docky-cache in your project.
 You can delete or add it to the gitignore if really don't want in project
 - Writes docker-compose.yml at the project root.
-> You can pre-seed .docky.answers.yml, or set values via ./.docker/v2/docky config set KEY value
+> You can pre-seed .docker-snippets/.docky-cache, or set values via ./.docker/v2/docky config set KEY value

 ## 3) Start the stack